farhi-rs/android-glassmorphismfactory/README.md

     });
     */

+     /* If you want to set a specified blur value to a view */ GlassmorphismFactory.setBlurRadius(View view, int radius); // blur radius value confined between 0 and 25

      /* If you want to include the setted|linked view in its generated Glassmorphism blur */ GlassmorphismFactory.setViewIncludedInBlur(View view, boolean included);

      /* And then we start generating blur */ GlassmorphismFactory.startGeneratingBlur();

-     /* You can stop it later if you want */
+     /* You can stop it later if you want, and also you can check if the generator is running or not */
-     // GlassmorphismFactory.stopGeneratingBlur();
+     // if (GlassmorphismFactory.isGeneratingBlur()) GlassmorphismFactory.stopGeneratingBlur();

      ....
     }